If you want to learn how to steer a ship, ask the people on board. They are more than ready to help you.

 When I was an Ordinary Seaman (OS), I would go to the bridge earlier for my watch so I could learn from the Able Seafarer who was on the wheel.

 I am well aware that my experience is limited on a few tanker sizes even though I have steered many times already.

 While he was steering the vessel, I noticed he would give huge rudder angles.
 I was interested in that part since I’m hesitant to do that, especially in a loaded condition.

 He managed to stop the vessel’s swing like a boss almost instantly.
 The Pilot was just cool with it.

 In order to quickly learn how to steer a ship like a pro, it’s very helpful to play steering scenarios in your head.

 We know that there are times we make mistakes while at the wheel.
 Some of them are glaring while others are minor ones easily forgotten.

 But if you truly want to be a better helmsman, you should exert extra effort into it.

 As part of their training, boxing fighters use a technique called “shadow boxing” where they fight an imaginary opponent.

-You can apply similar as this but with a wheel of course.
+You can apply similar to this but with the wheel of course.